 ANZ Bank, officially known as Australia and New Zealand Banking Group Limited, is a leading financial institution headquartered in Melbourne, Australia.
 Established in 1835, ANZ has grown to become one of the largest banks in the Asia-Pacific region, with significant operations across Australia, New Zealand, and various international markets.
 Specialising in retail, commercial, and institutional banking, ANZ offers a diverse range of core products and services, including personal banking, business loans, and wealth management solutions.
-What sets ANZ apart is its commitment to innovation and customer service, ensuring tailored financial solutions for its clients.
-With a strong market position, ANZ has received numerous accolades for its sustainability initiatives and digital banking advancements, solidifying its reputation as a trusted financial partner in the region.
+The bank is recognised for its commitment to innovation and customer service, making it a trusted choice for millions.
+With a strong market position, ANZ has achieved numerous accolades, reflecting its dedication to sustainable banking practices and community engagement.

 How does Anz Bank's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.